ome/omero-documentation/omero/sysadmins/server-advanced-configuration.rst

 **Targets** are elements within the application descriptors which can optionally turn on configuration.
-The target is only applicable until the next invocation of :omerocmd:`admin start` or :omerocmd:`admin deploy`
+The target is only applicable until the next invocation of :program:`omero admin start` or :program:`omero admin deploy`

 .. note::
-    You must remember to always apply the targets on each :omerocmd:`admin` command.
+    You must remember to always apply the targets on each :program:`omero admin` command.
 If not, the target will not be removed.
 Therefore, they are often better used for debugging purposes;
     however, as opposed to alternative application descriptors, using the pre-existing targets should not require any special effort